Descanonge/fronts-toolbox/docs/dev-guide.rst

 You can require a mask argument that is obtained outside of the function (for instance with :meth:`xarray.DataArray.isnull`).

-You can compute the mask directly in the function, using :data:`~np.isfinite(field) <numpy.isfinite>`.
+You can compute the mask directly in the function, using :data:`numpy.isfinite`.
 This has the advantage of simplifying the signature, and can give you more control over how and when the mask is computed.
 More importantly, it can reduce the operation count when using Dask (since you avoid a ``da.isfinite`` call outside the function).

 .. note::